Kishore0122/location-traacker/README.md

-This python code works to find a country and carryer of an phone number accross the worls
+This python code and report that works to find a country and carryer of an phone number accross the worls